nazwhale/hyko-website/content/posts/march-update.md

 date: 2021-03-02T15:47:36.434Z
 title: March update
 description: Here's a selection of things we're currently thinking about.
-It's a snapshot of Hyko's March roadmap, crimped from an email we sent to our customers earlier today.
+It's a snapshot of our March roadmap, crimped from an email we sent to our customers earlier today.
 tags:
   - updates
 ---
 Here's a selection of things we're currently thinking about.
-It's a snapshot of Hyko's March roadmap, crimped from an email we sent to our customers earlier today.
+It's a snapshot of our March roadmap, crimped from an email we sent to our customers earlier today.

 ## HMRC recognition 💥